remoteit/desktop/readme.md

 ### Setup

+Get a copy of the .env file
-Copy the `backend/.env.example` file to `backend/.env` and then fill in the values.
+place the .env file at the root (/) and in frontend /frontend

 To use the fontawesome fonts:
 [Installation Instructions](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro)